paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 ========================================================
 - Changing parameters can show variation in density
 - The quality of the test deteriorates when there are many quadrats with small counts
+- The smaller the quadrats are the more it resembles the actual point pattern making it increasingly less informative

 ![plot of chunk unnamed-chunk-3](12-Point-Pattern-Analysis-III-Slides-figure/unnamed-chunk-3-1.png)